haiiliin/pyabaqus/docs/source/reference/session/xy.rst

 XY commands are used to plot X-Y data and store its display attributes and to write X-Y data to an ASCII file.

-Create XY objects for Session
+Create XY Objects in Session
 -----------------------------

 .. autoclass:: abaqus.XY.XYSession.XYSession